zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

       defaultZone: http://localhost:8761/eureka/
 ```

-- when to use prefer ip address?
+- When to use prefer ip address?
-	- by default services register themselves using hostname, this property makes them register with their ip address.
+	- By default services register themselves using hostname, this property makes them register with their ip address.
-	- why?
+	- Why?
 		- When running services in cloud environments or across multiple regions, hostname resolution can become inconsistent.
 An IP address offers a stable identifier for service instances.
 		- In some environments, the hostname may not resolve properly due to DNS misconfigurations or delays.
 Using the IP address ensures direct and reliable communication.